 Gold and silver spot prices rallied during the first two trading days of the New Year and may look forward to a few more days of support from portfolio rebalancing.
 Investors and money managers are paring back on stocks and other outperforming assets of 2013 and buying underperformers -- including precious metals.

-A few more days of strength in prices will make for some better looking charts -- something the metals need in order to attract traders on the long side.
+A few more days of strength in prices will make for some better-looking charts -- something the metals need to attract traders on the long side.
 Gold and silver regained some important levels over the past two weeks, with silver solidly above $20.00/oz and gold back above $1,200.

 Silver bars and rounds are currently available at MUCH lower per-ounce prices.
 As a result, these low-premium and fast-delivery forms of silver continue to gain in popularity.

 Some Macro Events to Watch For in 2014

 Predicting market events is difficult.
 It is one of the reasons we advocate investors focus more on the fundamentals and try not to get hung up on market timing.
 Humans are notoriously bad at picking tops and bottoms.

 But there are a few things we believe have a high probability of occurring in the coming year…

 1) A 20% (or Greater) Correction in U.S. Equity Prices

 General bullishness toward the stock market reached a historic extreme toward the end of 2013.
 The ratio of bulls to bears now exceeds 4 to 1, something unseen even during the dot com bubble of the late 1990s.
 Valuations based on actual earnings are also at high levels.
 This is not likely to end well.

 The Fed has created trillions of new dollars in recent years, and we certainly expected to see some of this inflation manifest in the stock market.
 We also expect to see volatility accompanying the higher prices.
 As demonstrated by the above chart, when the number of bulls reaches today's high levels, the market usually punishes them.